antonior92/NarmaxLasso.jl/README.md

 Folder ``examples`` contains two complete usage examples.

 So far the above estimation procedure is implemented only for linear and polynomial models.
-More implementations should be included latter.
+More options should be included latter.